srcshelton/stdlib.sh/README.md

 variable set may produce additional diagnostic output.
 Explicitly setting `DEBUG=2` will additionally output `stdlib.sh` internal diagnostic information.

+A `template.sh` file is now provided with all of the necessary components needed to use `stdlib.sh`already included, making getting started much simpler and quicker.
+The suggested configuration is to edit with `vi` or `vim` with `set modeline` in `~/.vimrc`, to allow for code-folding and so easier editing.

 Coding Standards
 ================